Login or Register to make a submission.

 Ethical and Legal Considerations

-• Copyright and permissions: Authors are responsible for obtaining permission to publish any third-party materials, such as images, tables, or datasets, used in the manuscript.
+• Copyright and permissions: Authors are responsible for securing permission to use any third-party copyrighted material (e.g., images, tables, figures, or datasets) included in the manuscript.

-• Author consent: All listed authors must have made significant contributions to the manuscript and have given consent to be named as authors.
+• Authorship consent: All listed authors must have made substantial contributions to the manuscript and must consent to authorship.

-• Ethical clearance: Where applicable, research involving human participants, animals, or sensitive data must be approved by an appropriate ethics committee, in compliance with the legal requirements of the country in which the research was conducted.
+• Ethical clearance: Research involving human participants, animals, or sensitive data must have received approval from an appropriate ethics committee, in accordance with the regulations of the country in which the research was conducted.

 Manuscript Structure and Formatting